- We strongly advise you not to travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

 Sexual relations outside of marriage are illegal in Libya and punishments include imprisonment.

 Homosexual acts are illegal in Libya and punishments include a minimum three years imprisonment.
+See our LGBTI travellers page.

-Photography around military zones, assets and personnel and police assets and police personnel is illegal and may result in arrest and detention.
+Photography around military zones, assets and personnel and police assets and personnel is illegal and may result in arrest and detention.

 Foreigners involved in business disputes may have their passports confiscated and/or may not be permitted to depart Libya until the dispute has been settled.